phherlibm/ibm-cloud-private/local-install-macos-virtualbox.md

 After the installation, login, and check the network interfaces.
 You should see interface enp0s3 with IP 10.0.2.15.
 This is the IP associated with Card 1.
 Try to ping google.com: this checks you have access to the Internet.

 Edit (sudo) the /etc/network/intefaces file.
 And define the enp0s8 interface as follow.
-This interface is associated with card 2 and enable communication between host and guest :
+This interface is associated with card 2 and enables communication between host and guest :
 ```
 auto enp0s8
 iface enp0s8 inet static